 2. Resume introduction

-A resume summary is a brief statement that highlights your key work-related achievements and skills in three to five sentences.
-This gives the hiring manager an idea of your general qualifications, the qualities that make you a good candidate, and how your career objectives fit into the company’s long-term goals.
+A resume introduction is a brief statement that summarizes your key work-related achievements, qualifications, and skills in three to five sentences.
+This gives the hiring manager an overview of the strengths you could bring to the position.

 For each job, include the: